CMP-Studio/DawnChorus/README.md

 ###Getting Started

-1. Install all React Native dependencies
+1\.
+Install all React Native dependencies
 [React Native getting started guide](https://facebook.github.io/react-native/docs/getting-started.html)

-2. Install project dependencies
+2\.
+Install project dependencies
 ```
 npm i
 ```

-3. Run on the iOS simulator
+3a\.
+Run on the iOS simulator
 ```
 react-native run-ios
 ```

-or Android device
+3b\. or Android emulator
 ```
 react-native run-android
 ```

+Building for Release and/or to a real Device is an exercise left to the reader.

 ###Intellectual Property